begumaltunbas/Ecommerce-mobile-application-react-native/README.md

 Features:
 - login and register
 - guests can add products to cart but cant checkout
-- only users can checkout
+- only users can checkout,
 - view their previous orders
 - cancel an order
 - place a return request for product